kubemq-io/kubemq-js/README.md

 # KubeMQ Command & Query Operations

 ## Construct the CQClient

-For executing command & query operation we have to create the instance of CQClient, it's instance can created with minimum two parameter `address` (KubeMQ server address) & `clientId` .
-With these two parameter plainText connection are established.
-Below Table Describe the Parameters available for establishing connection.
+For executing command & query operation we have to create the instance of CQClient, its instance can be created with minimum two parameter `address` (KubeMQ server address) & `clientId` .
+With these two parameter plainText connections are established.
+The table below describes the Parameters available for establishing a connection.

 ### CQClient Configuration